-A comprehensive guide on how to use Python library "optuna" to perform hyperparameters tuning / optimization of ML Models.
-Tutorial explains usage of Optuna with scikit-learn regression and classification models.
-Tutorial also covers data visualization and logging functionalities provided by Optuna in detail.
-Optuna also lets us prune underperforming hyperparameters combinations.
+A complete guide on how to use Python library "scikit-optimize" to perform hyperparameters tuning of ML Models.
+Tutorial explains library usage by performing hyperparameters tuning of scikit-learn regression and classification models.
+Tutorial even covers plotting functionality provided by scikit-optimize to analyze hyperparameters tuning process.

 Parallel Computing is a type of computation where tasks are assigned to individual processes for completion.
 These processes can be running on a single computer or cluster of computers.
 Parallel Computing makes multi-tasking super fast.